Learning Outcomes

 - Income tax is charged on different types of income, including employment, trading, property, savings, and dividend income.

-- Trading income is calculated as receipts less allowable expenses and capital allowances, with the 'Badges of Trade' determining if an activity is a trade.
+- Trading income is calculated as receipts less allowable expenses and capital allowances; AIA and WDA give relief for qualifying plant and machinery.

-- Savings income (interest) benefits from the Personal Savings Allowance and potentially the starting rate for savings.
+- Savings income is subject to ordering rules, the Personal Savings Allowance (0% band), and can benefit from the starting rate for savings where NSNDI is low.

-- Dividend income benefits from the Dividend Allowance, with specific lower tax rates applying above the allowance.
+- Dividend income benefits from the Dividend Allowance (0% band) and is charged at specific rates above the allowance; dividends are the top slice of income.

 Key Terms and Concepts